 Arriving to Trpanj on the Peljesac Peninsula, you have another 106 KM drive to Dubrovnik.

 On my Dubrovnik County page you can find a bit more about a new project of building a bridge across the mainland to Peljesac peninsula, bypassing Bosnian territory completely.
 Bosnia and Herzegovina disagrees with this idea, of course.
 Construction should begin in summer of 2018.
-The bridge should be completed by 2020 if all goes according to plan.
+The bridge should be completed in 2022 if all goes according to plan.

 Until the completion of the bridge, traveling to Dubrovnik inevitably includes passing through the Neum corridor.
 Bring your passport, extra bottles of water, and lots of patience (especially in summer).
 Other than that, passing through Neum will be easy and painless.